bttmly/koa-detour/README.md

     return;
   }

-  // ... perhaps more handling for other types of errors;
+  // ... perhaps more handling for other types of errors ...
 });
 ```